nuxeo-sandbox/nuxeo-labs-studio/flash-preview-widget/README.md

 Install `flash-preview-widget.xhtml` in the `Resources` section of the Nuxeo Studio project as a `Widget` template.

+You may wish to enable the widget only if the bincary content is Flash.
+You can do that with `#{layoutValue.file.content.mimeType == 'application/x-shockwave-flash'?'view':'hidden'}` in the Advanced Settings for the widget.

 ## Support

 **These features are not part of the Nuxeo Production platform.**